AztecProtocol/docs/docs/aztec/milestones/cryptography-roadmap.md

 - Honk is a sumcheck-based zk-SNARK protocol with blazing-fast zk proof construction.
 We need to Honk allow users to prove correct execution of complicated, multi-step computations using recursion in a resource constraint environment like a cell phone.
 This is necessary for our mission, because we need to make sure our users' sensitive information never leaves their devices!
 - List of Honk projects
+  - Completed:
-  - Completed: basic Honk prover and verifier with respectable construction and verification speeds, but no optimization.
+    - basic Honk prover and verifier with respectable construction and verification speeds, but no optimization.
+    - Bringing "Ultra" functionality to Honk: lookup tables, efficient range constraints, RAM, ROM, and more will result in orders-of-magnitude improvements to Honk's prover times.
   - Upcoming:
-    - Bringing "Ultra" functionality to Honk: lookup tables, efficient range constraints, RAM, ROM, and more will result in orders-of-magnitude improvements to Honk's prover times.
     - Recursion using cycles of curves will allow for efficient recursive verification of Honk proofs.
 Using this technique will lower the barrier to entry of our rollup providers, resulting in a more robust set of providers and greater security for the Aztec network.

+## Zeromorph

+[Zeromorph: Zero-Knowledge Multilinear-Evaluation Proofs from Homomorphic Univariate Commitments](https://eprint.iacr.org/2023/917.pdf).
+A way of zk-committing to multivariate polynomials.

 ## Goblin projects